Smile In The Mind

 However, it does come with some risk.

-As cited in the book “A witty idea that baffles people is worse than no idea at all.
+As cited in the "Smile In The Mind" book, “a witty idea that baffles people is worse than no idea at all.
 It alienates the audience rather than enticing them.”

 It's possible to be TOO clever.
 You need the barrier to participation to be just right–not so easy that it becomes mundane.
 But, possibly more importantly, not so niche that the majority won't get it.